SniconMC/Minestom-Sidebar/README.md

 # Sidebar
-Sidebar dependency for the SniconMC network
+Sidebar dependency for the SniconMC Network